taylor1791/redoflacs/README.md

 If you invoke `redoflacs -A /path/to/flac/directory` instead, any file that doesn't pass auCDtect with 100% certainty has a spectrogram created with `SoX`.
 The spectrogram is created in the same directory as the FLAC file being tested with the same name as the FLAC file (with the PNG extension).
 If `SoX` is **\_NOT\_** installed, the program will let you know it cannot find the program and quit.

 ##### Options
 This program has two options to change how the program looks and operates.
 You can turn off all the ANSI colors that are shown via the `-n`, `--no-color` option.
-You can also specify the number of jobs to run (mentioned above) before the operation starts via the `-j`, `--jobs` option.
+You can also specify the number of jobs to run (mentioned above) before the operation starts via the `-j`, `--jobs` option. `-M` will add the MASTERING tag if the file passes with 100% confidence.

 ## Examples
 ##### Compress All FLAC Files & Verify FLAC Integrity